Graphcalibur/kfc-orbital-2021/server/multiplayer.md

         room_code: (room code)
     }
 ```
 Effect: Server will add them to the room.
 If private room, then we can probably add
 a passcode to `data` or something.
 If the room code does not exist, return an error.
 Server will then send a `join-room-acknowledge`, with the following data:
     ```
         data: {
             user: (User object)
         }
     ```
 The User object contains `id` and `username` properties.
-If a valid ws_login
+If a valid `login-ws`
-    request was sent, this User will correspond to the logged-in user.
+request was sent beforehand, this User will correspond to the logged-in user.
 If
 not, this User will be a guest user, whose id is null and whose username
 is randomly generated.

-    Server will then send a `set-snippet` to the client.

 ### Type: list-rooms
 ```